New Drone Law, Will the Law Affect You

 The drone industry’s biggest issue with the FAA Re-authorization is the removal of the Special Rule for Model Aircraft.
 The FAA Re-authorization of 2012, section 336 allowed for greater flexibility to amateurs operating small model airplanes or aircraft.

 Section 336 was used in 2017 to overturn an FAA decision that would have required drone flyers to register their aircraft or drone.
 The industry as a whole took pause with the use of 336 to force this case because the law seemed reasonable and not overly burdensome.
-Now look where we are today, tighter restrictions forcing common hobby operators to take a test.
+Now, look where we are today, tighter restrictions forcing common hobby operators to take a test.
 There are many common operators which may find this test to be quite difficult.
-If the current Part 107 certification requirements and testing are any indication, many hobby operators will struggle to pass and may simply resign themselves to breaking the law or not flying at all.
+If the current Part 107 certification requirements and testing are any indications, many hobby operators will struggle to pass and may simply resign themselves to breaking the law or not flying at all.

 New Line Of Sight Research and Funding

 The new drone law in the bill provides for specific requirements to further investigate rules regarding drone operations beyond line of sight.
 This means the FAA is investigating how they can manage drone operations over longer distances where maintaining visual contact is not possible.
-We are not sure what this means for commercial drone operators wanting to fly longer missions beyond line of sight in the long term.
-For now, nothing in the law allows for flights beyond line of sight.
+We are not sure what this means for commercial drone operators wanting to fly longer missions beyond the line of sight in the long term.
+For now, nothing in the law allows for flights beyond the line of sight.
 However, this appears to be targeted primarily around unmanned delivery services.
 The law provides a $1 million per year budget, requirements for airspace territory and fairly unspecific research and experimentation goals.

 There have been other new drone law bills submitted in the past, such as HR-2930 which have not moved forward.
 HR-2930 would have restricted flight ceilings to 200 feet and essentially criminalized flying over private property.
 This is a big issue when airplanes commonly fly over private property without restriction on photography or observation.
 While many in the industry struggle to see how this differs, thankfully the FAA has essentially rejected many new drone law restrictions regarding non-governmental airspace by other agencies.